 - Place the ground lamb in a large bowl.

-- Add the olive oil, the herbs and the spices.
+- Add the olive oil, onion, the herbs and the spices.
 Season to taste with salt and freshly ground pepper.

 - Mix well.